 - Next meeting - Feb.
 26, 2020 from 6-7:30 p.m. at Monkey Bridge Arts (6801 W Lake St.)

 - Follow the Walker Lake Business Association on Instagram

 Small area plan

 In October 2018, the city selected Asakura Robinson to complete a small area revitalization plan and design guidelines for the district.
-The process is expected to take six months, and will include many opportunities to gather input from area businesses, property owners and neighbors.
+The process included many opportunities to gather input from area businesses, property owners and neighbors.

 Historic Walker Lake Small Area Revitalization Plan posted June 11, 2019

 - May 9, 2019 — A third neighborhood meeting was held to discuss next steps, learn about the implementation process and to get involved with the development of a business association.

 - Feb.
 5, 2019 — A neighborhood meeting was held to review the draft community-driven concepts, provide input on strategies and develop ideas for implementation.

 - Nov.
 14, 2018 — A neighborhood meeting was held to discuss the district's strengths and weaknesses and share ideas for the future.

 View more information of the street construction project for Historic Walker Lake.